 1. Operations/Chemical Safety

-Example a: Operators were starting up a furnace from a maintenance shutdown.
+Example 1a: Operators were starting up a furnace from a maintenance shutdown.
 They were at a temperature hold point where combustible gas was to be admitted in an inert concentration.
 The operators attempted to admit the gas, but two sequential isolation valves, once opened, failed shut.
 The operators found the manual isolation valve shut (normally open unless recovering from a long-term shutdown) as the result of a required tag out of several components for the previous maintenance.
 The lock-out/tag out procedure requires steps or comments regarding system restoration following tag out release, specifically if the operating procedure does not cover component restoration.
 In this case, the reconfiguration instructions were missing.

 The violation: The licensee failed to perform activities in accordance with site procedures as required by the license.
 The lock-out/tag-out (LO/TO) procedure requires steps or comments regarding system restoration following tag out release if the operating procedure does not cover component restoration.